Find out more about the impact of Covid-19 on international students in our FAQs.

 If you wish to return home, you should also consider restrictions in your home country as you may be required to self-isolate when you return, or there may be other measures in place at the border.

-Find out more on GOV.UK, and remember to contact your university for advice on your current situation.
+Remember to contact your university for advice on your current situation.

 How does the UK leaving the European Union affect students from the EU?